ommagdum/OS-II-Lab/README.md

 This repository contains implementations for Operating Systems II laboratory experiments, focusing on file operations, process management, and system programming concepts.

-## Important Note
+## 🛑 Important Note

 Experiments 1, 2, 9, and 10 are not included in this repository as they focus on:
-- Experiment 1: Linux Commands and Shell Scripting
+- Experiment 1: Linux Command Implementation
-- Experiment 2: Terminal-based System Administration
+- Experiment 2: File Linking and Shell Operations
-- Experiment 9: System Performance Analysis
+- Experiment 9: Text Processing and Filtering
-- Experiment 10: Network Configuration and Management
+- Experiment 10: Shell Scripting

 These experiments are practical, hands-on sessions performed directly in the terminal and do not require C programming implementations